knoedel44/knoedel44/README.md

 # 💫 Hi there, I'm Knödel👋
 Im a self taught programmer who started in 2020.
-Currently Im doing an apprenticeship to become a developer.
-Im looking forward to finish it successfully in 2023.
-I enjoy Web-Development.
+I finished my apprenticeship in July 2023 and I am now looking for new challenges.
+I enjoy Web-Development🤍.

 # 💻 Tech Stack: